 MTI Scheduling Process and Tips

 To ensure that we use the MTI group most effectively, we ask that ALL trades are ready the same day.
 For instance, have all trades ready for one rough-in inspection visit.
 This will allow us to address all trades at the same time versus some trades one day and the other a day or two later.

 Inspections can be scheduled online, via telephone or in person.
-If you do not have access to a computer and need to schedule an inspection, you can call us at (919) 469-4046, Monday – Friday 8:00 a.m. to 5:00 p.m.
+If you do not have access to a computer and need to schedule an inspection, you can call us at 311 or (919) 469-4046 weekdays from 7 a.m.-7 p.m.

 The day of your inspection, you can visit “Who’s My Inspector” on the morning of your scheduled inspection.
 You will find your assigned inspector’s name and contact information.
-You can call 7:00 a.m. – 7:30 a.m., while we are compiling our daily routes, to get an ETA or discuss special circumstances or time restrictions.
+You can call 7 a.m.–7:30 a.m., while we are compiling our daily routes, to get an ETA or discuss special circumstances or time restrictions.

-All Final Inspections Must be Called in via Phone
+All Final Inspections Must Be Called In By Phone

 Once a permit has had all the required inspections approved, a Certificate of Occupancy or a Certificate of Compliance will be issued to both the contractor and the property owner.
 Contractor addresses are verified through the Department of Insurance Contractors License webpage.

 A permit is active for six months without any activity, or one year after the last inspection.
-As a reminder, we will send the property owner, as well as the contractor, if applicable, a letter reminding them that the permit is about to expire, either six months after issuance, or one year after the last inspection.
 If no inspections take place, the permit will expire.
-If you resume the project, a new permit will need to be applied for and issued with the fees doubled.
+If you resume the project, a new permit will need to be applied for and issued, with the fees doubled.